BDEvan5/f1tenth_drl/RacingDRL/experimental_plan.md

 **Analysing Training Data:**

-Four graphs are used in the
+Four graphs are used to analyse the training performance:
+1. TrainingReward
+2. TrainingProgress
+3. TrainingCrashes
+4. TrainingLapTimes
+All the files contain a simple script to generate the appropriate graph

+The two 'fast' scripts are there for debugging purposes.

 ### Analysing Test Data